RSS-charity-datathon-2024/.github/profile/README.md

 ### How is the datathon organized?
 There are a few key components:

 * Available problems and data: Representative from charities will be involved throughout.
-They will be the problem customdians and help to define and steer the projects.
+They will be the problem custodians and help to define and steer the projects.
 * A positive environment for participants to learn new data skills and produce impactful results
 * A chance for participants to make professional connections, and for everyone to have fun :tada:!